jenkinsci/jenkins/CONTRIBUTING.md

 ### Running the Yarn frontend build

 > [!TIP]
-> If you already have Node.Js installed, you do not need to change your path, just run `corepack enable` and Yarn will be setup for you.
+> If you already have Node.js installed, you do not need to change your path.
+Just run `corepack enable` and Yarn will be setup for you.

 To run the Yarn frontend build, after [building the WAR file](#building-the-war-file), add the downloaded versions of Node and Yarn to your path: